-Bocachica is a poor village on an undeveloped island.
-The roads are not paved, there is no running water and electricity is sporadic.
-Access to education is limited, unemployment is high, and those lucky enough to find work must often support entire families on the Colombian minimum wage - less than $10 a day.
+Bocachica is an under-served village on an undeveloped island.
+The roads are not paved and there is still no running water.
+Access to education is limited, unemployment is high, and those lucky enough to find work must often support entire families on the Colombian minimum wage of less than $10 a day.

-We source our food sustainably - buying fish locally when it makes sense, but being careful not to overfish the area's water or encourage irresponsible fishing methods.
+We are constantly reviewing and improving our supply chain, choosing local and independent suppliers wherever we can and considering the environmental and social impact of every peso we spend.
+We buy fish locally when it makes sense, but we are careful not to overfish the area's water or encourage irresponsible fishing methods.

 When you visit Blue Apple, you are making a difference to a local community

 In 2018, we started an independent not-for-profit which assists not only Blue Apple, but several other hotels, bars and restaurants in Cartagena in being more environmentally aware and responsible.
 We are proud to have created 5 jobs and diverted nearly 100 tonnes of waste from landfill so far.